edinburgh-napier/SET09102/README.md

+---
+title: Wellcome
+has_children: false
+nav_order: 1
+---

 # SET09102 Software Engineering

 **NB**: This module assumes that you are familiar with the content of the Software Engineering Methods module (SET08103).
 You can review that material on the [SET08103 GitHub site](https://github.com/edinburgh-napier/SET08103).